 Media and General Interest

-Asahi Shimbun published an article about efforts by Gunma Prefecture to leverage various subculture trends to drive local tourism, with particular emphasis on manga and anime seichijunrei.
+Asahi Shimbun published an article about efforts by Gunma Prefecture to leverage various subculture trends to drive local tourism, with particular emphasis on manga and anime tourism.

 Tachikawa Lawson Index collaboration